2 Days Solo Trip to Hampi

 Things to do in Hippie Island in Hampi

-Hippie Island in Hampi is a delight for backpackers, a symbol of scenic beauty known for laid-back environments and the location of all guesthouses, hostels, or campsites.
+Backpackers will love Hippie Island in Hampi, a symbol of natural beauty noted for its relaxed atmosphere and the placement of all guesthouses, hostels, or campsites.

-Many of these cafes also serve as guest houses, where you can find rooms at a reasonable price and very simple, or others more luxurious.
+Many of these cafes also function as guest hotels, where you may find inexpensive, basic rooms or more opulent ones.

 Coracle Ride